Europe - 6 Countries

 Day 1: Depart the USA

-Day 2: Arrive in Amsterdam, Netherlands
+Day 2: Arrival in Amsterdam, Netherlands / Zaanse Schans

-Day 3: Amsterdam / Flevoland / Zaanse Schans
+Day 3: Flevoland / Amsterdam Excursion

 Day 4: Amsterdam, Netherlands / Brussels, Belgium

-We cross the border into Germany and journey along the Rhine River to St. Goarhausen where we embark on a relaxing Rhine river cruise.
-Sit back and enjoy the beautiful scenery along the river banks as we sail past hillside vineyards and medieval castles.
-The Rhine Valley, which is Germany’s prime wine growing region, produces its own microclimate beneficiary to agriculture and viniculture in particular.
+We cross the border into Germany and journey along the Rhine River to the village of Sankt Goar, where we embark on a scenic Rhine River cruise to Rüdesheim.
+Sit back and take in beautiful landscapes as we sail past picturesque towns, hillside vineyards, and medieval castles.
+The Rhine Valley, which is Germany’s prime wine growing region, produces its own microclimate, which benefits its agriculture, and particularly its viniculture.
 Disembark in the charming village of Rüdesheim, a UNESCO World Heritage site.
-Stroll along the famous Drosselgasse, a narrow cobblestone street lined with historical buildings and beautifully decorated restaurants.
-Enjoy a glass of wine in one of the many taverns or a cup of their local coffee specialty, Rüdesheimer Kaffee.
-Continue to Wiesbaden for our overnight stay.
+Meander along the famous Drosselgasse, a narrow cobblestone street lined with historical buildings and beautifully decorated taverns, where you may enjoy a glass of wine or a cup of their unique coffee specialty, Rüdesheimer Kaffee.
+We enjoy a delicious meal in a local Restaurant before continuing on to tonight’s destination, Wiesbaden.
 Meals: Breakfast, Dinner

-Day 6: Wiesbaden / Würzburg / Nuremberg
+Day 6: Wiesbaden, Germany / Würzburg / Nuremberg, Germany

 Day 7: Nuremberg, Germany / Prague, Czech Republic

-Day 8: Prague
+Day 8: Prague, Czech Republic

 Day 9: Prague, Czech Republic / Vienna, Austria

-Day 10: Vienna
+Day 10: Vienna, Austria

 Day 11: Vienna / Leonding / Salzburg, Austria

 Departing Vienna we travel through Austria’s primary farming region.
 Northeastern Austria’s flat land and fertile soil along with generous rainfall warrants good yields year after year.
-Here we visit the headquarters of SAATBAU LINZ eGen, Austria’s largest grower and producer of seeds.
-The company was founded in 1950 by consolidating five regional seed farming cooperatives.
-Today the cooperative comprises of more than 3,100 Austrian farmers who are member-owners and employs about 350 people.
-SAATBAU LINZ eGen develops top varieties of agricultural crops for the European and international market, including Asia and South America.
-Corn hybrids belonging to the maturity group FAO 200-400, wheat, barley, oilseed rape, sunflowers and soybeans are among their more than 350 varieties from about 85 crops that fulfill special requirements and perform best in its area – for food, feed and energy.
-Tour their factory and observe the various stages of seed cleaning, and packaging.
-We are also permitted into their laboratory and germination testing facility and conclude with a field inspection of their test plots.
-Now we are ready for a hearty lunch at a large farm, which began production more than 600 years ago.
-The current owners, Johann and Johanna Fischer, took over operations in 2000.
-The Fischer family is on hand to cook for us and discuss farming in Upper Austria while showing us their unique farm-yard and large array of farm equipment.
-Their restaurant’s specialty is pork roast – cooked in a wood-fired oven.
-Weather permitting we will dine in the shade of their hundred-year-old chestnut trees.
-Continuing our journey we arrive late afternoon in Salzburg, which is nestled in the foothills of the Austrian Alps and crowned by the mighty fortress HohensalzburgMeals: Breakfast, Lunch
+Here we visit the headquarters of SAATBAU LINZ eGen, Austria’s largest grower and producer of seed.
+The company was established in 1950 by consolidating five regional seed farming cooperatives.
+Today the cooperative is comprised of more than 3,100 Austrian farmers who are member-owners and employs about 350 people.
+SAATBAU LINZ eGen develops top varieties of agricultural crops for the European and international market, including Asia, South- and North America.
+Corn hybrids belonging to the maturity group FAO 200-400, wheat, barley, oilseed rape, sunflowers and soybeans are among their more than 350 varieties from about eighty-five crops that fulfill specific requirements and perform best in its area – for food, feed, and energy.
+Tour their factory and observe the various stages of seed cleaning and packaging, concluding with a field inspection of their test plots.
+Late afternoon we arrive in Salzburg, nestled in the foothills of the Austrian Alps and crowned by the mighty fortress Hohensalzburg.
+Meals: Breakfast, Lunch

-Day 12: Salzburg, Austria / Berchtesgaden, Germany
+Day 12: Salzburg, Austria / Berchtesgaden, Germany / Salzburg, Austria

-Day 13: Salzburg / Innsbruck, Austria
+Day 13: Salzburg, Austria / Hall, Austria

-Day 14: Innsbruck, Austria / Zurich, Switzerland
+Day 14: Hall, Austria / Zurich, Switzerland

 Day 15: Zurich, Switzerland / USA

-Rupiper Tours reserves the right to make minor adjustments to the itinerary if necessary.
+Rupiper Tours reserves the right to make minor adjustments to the itinerary if necessary

 What's Included

-International Airfare from Atlanta Hartsfield-Jackson
+International Airfare from Chicago O'Hare International Airport

 Airline Taxes and Fees